sanjanabansal1994/sanjanabansal1994/README.md

 ## Senior Data Analyst | Machine Learning Enthusiast | Problem Solver

 🔍 About Me:

 I am a Data Analyst with over 5 years of experience, specializing in uncovering insights from data and driving business strategies through actionable analytics.
 My expertise spans Python, SQL, Tableau, Power BI, DAX, and Power Query.
 I’ve worked across different domains, from startups to large corporations, and have honed my skills in data wrangling, predictive analytics, and data visualization.

+📊 Data Analyst

-📊 Data Analyst: 2 years at Zenon (http://zenon.ai) and 3 years at ReNew (http://renew.com).
+2 years at Zenon (http://zenon.ai) and 3 years at ReNew (http://renew.com).

 🎓 Education:

 Post Graduate Diploma in Data Science from IIIT-Bangalore Bachelor's Degree in Electrical Engineering from Delhi Technological University (DTU/DCE)